GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ![Loading Photos](https://storage.googleapis.com/gcp-community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/loading-photos-page.png)

 1. The user navigates to `[YOUR_PROJECT_ID].appspot.com/photos`.
-1. All the `ThumbnailReferences` are fetched from Cloud Datastore, ordered by date and time, most recent first.
+1. All the `ThumbnailReferences` are fetched from Datastore, ordered by date and time, most recent first.
 1. Each `ThumbnailReference` is used to get a serving url for the corresponding thumbnail stored in the Cloud Storage thumbnail bucket.